anshika-2004917/anshika-2004917/README.md

 I am a B.Tech undergraduate specializing in Artificial Intelligence and Machine Learning (AIML) with a strong interest in Machine Learning, Data Analytics, and Software Development.

-I enjoy transforming data into meaningful insights and building practical solutions using Python, SQL, and Machine Learning.
+I enjoy transforming data into meaningful insights and building practical solutions using Python, SQL, and Machine Learning.Currently, I am strengthening my expertise in Machine Learning using Scikit-learn, focusing on data preprocessing, model development, and predictive analytics through hands-on projects.

 ---